mpawliuk/Metric-graphs/README.md

 ### 4. Antipode and bipartite stuff

-  Find antipodes, make an antipodal parition, make a graph antipodally symmetric, how the final step works for both, check to see if a graph is antipodal
+  Find antipodes, make an antipodal parition, make a graph antipodally symmetric, how the final step works for bipartite, check to see if a graph is antipodal

 ### 5. Printing stuff